 I am a 29-year-old female who was adopted at 6 weeks.
 I have never felt or perceived adoption in a negative manner because I have always known for as long as I can remember that I was adopted, and my parents are truly great people.
 They have provided me with everything I needed to have a great and happy life.

 At age 18 I met my biological mother and in February of 1997 I began a relationship with my biological father and his family.
-It did not work out with my biological mother after 10 years of knowing each other (for various reasons) but my relationship with my biological father and his family is going very well.
+After 10 years of knowing each other, things did not work out with my biological mother (for various reasons) but my relationship with my biological father and his family is going very well.